 I have received and reviewed a copy of the Parent Policy Handbook.
-I agree to follow all policies and proced ures outlined in the Handbook.
-I will report any and all changes to my p Teacher/Home Visitor and Child Develo ned I am aware of the "Late Pick-up Policy" time.
-I will call the center each day that • - only after he/she is symptom free for 24 1 hours.
-Children's Names Contor Children's Names Center Date Children's Names Center Date Children's Names Center Date
+I agree to follow all policies and procedure es outlined in the Handbook.
+I will report any and all changes to my pers Teacher/Home Visitor and Child Developm · · · · · · · · · · · · · · · · · · · ed I am aware of the "Late Pick-up Policy" and time.
+I will call the center each day that I keep only after he/she is symptom free for 24 ho eep my child home with illness - Children's Names Center Date Children's Names Date PRINT Parent/Guardian Name(s) Parent/Guardian(s) Signature